Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 The project is designed to demonstrate end-to-end ability across quantitative finance, machine learning, backtesting, risk engineering, data pipelines, and product-grade dashboard development.

-> Research use only.
-This repository is not financial advice and is not a live trading system.

 ---

 ## What This Project Does